Steven Kwan Player Props: Guardians vs. Royals

-Steven Kwan -- batting .295 with two doubles, a triple, three walks and four RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Zack Greinke on the hill, on June 29 at 2:10 PM ET.
+Steven Kwan -- hitting .311 with three doubles, three walks and an RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Jordan Lyles on the mound, on July 6 at 7:10 PM ET.

-He strung together two hits (going 2-for-5) in his most recent appearance against the Royals.
+In his most recent game, he racked up two hits (going 2-for-5 with a double) against the Braves.

 Steven Kwan Game Info & Props vs. the Royals